-- 5.1 The proposed approach to improving the quality and diversity of activity and uses will allow for greater flexibility for the future uses in the town centres.
-This will also allow the Council to manage uses by identifying where certain uses would best be located. - 5.2 This is supported by the key issues in shifting away from a retail led approach to town centres; but instead it will be necessary for the future policy to be more flexible, allowing for a wider range of uses to be established within town centres.
-This is set out in draft strategic policy 3: Delivering Development and Regeneration in Andover and Romsey Town Centres.
-The aspiration to update the role of town centres into the future is at the heart of this draft strategic policy. - 5.3 The boundaries of both Andover and Romsey town centres and both primary shopping areas have been reviewed to ensure they are fit for purpose and support the change in flexibility proposed.
-This review also ensures that the extent of both town centre masterplans have informed the identified town centre boundaries for the draft Local Plan.
-These boundaries are set out as part of the draft strategic policy 3: Delivering Development and Regeneration in Andover and Romsey Town Centres. - 5.4 Increasing the number of permanent residents in the wider town centre boundary will also be an important opportunity with the provision of new residential or mixed use developments allowing more people to live in close proximity to all of the services that any vibrant town centre has to offer.
-An increased population could not only benefit the town centre during the day but could see activity continue into the evening. - 5.5 The design and appearance of town centres is important, and plays a key role in helping to attract visitors and increase activity in our town centres.
+- 5.1 The proposed approach to improving the quality and diversity of activity and uses will allow for greater flexibility for the future uses in the two town centres.
+This will also allow the Council to manage uses by identifying where certain uses would best be located. - 5.2 This is supported by shifting away from a retail led approach to town centres; but instead it is appropriate for the future town centre policies to be more flexible, allowing for a wider range of uses to be established within the town centres and high streets. - 5.3 The boundaries of both Andover and Romsey town centres and both primary shopping areas have been reviewed to ensure they are fit for purpose and support the change in flexibility proposed.
+This review also ensures that the extent of both town centre masterplans have informed the identified town centre boundaries for the draft Local Plan. - 5.4 Increasing the number of permanent residents in the wider town centre boundaries will also be an important opportunity with the provision of new residential or mixed use developments allowing more people to live in close proximity to all of the services that any vibrant town centre has to offer.
+An increased population could not only benefit the town centre during the day but could see activity continue into the evening.

+- 5.5 The design and appearance of town centres is important, and plays a key role in helping to attract visitors and increase activity, with benefits for the local economy.
 It is also important to help maintain the strong character and heritage that already exists.
-Any new development will have to compliment and not detract from the existing fabric of the towns.
-Creation or enhancement of green space within town centres will also be an opportunity to improve the look of the towns but also come with environment and health benefits for residents and visitors.
-This is set out in draft Strategic Policy 4: Delivering High Quality Development in Town Centres. - 5.6 Matters which could be considered at Stage 2 include town centre uses in out of centre locations and the requirement for impact assessments and sequential tests for such applications.
-Other detailed policies focused on the implementation of the two town centre masterplans, allowing for the establishment of new community and cultural facilities and expansion of the evening economy could also be explored.
+Any new development will have to complement and not detract from the existing fabric of the towns.
+Creation or enhancement of green spaces within town centres will also be an opportunity to improve the look of the towns but also come with environmental and health benefits for residents and visitors. - 5.6 Policies have been split to focus on Andover and Romsey Town Centre respectively.
+The policies included in the draft Local Plan 2040 are as follows: - NA1: Andover Town Centre - NA2: Delivering High Quality Development in Town Centres - NA3: Andover Town Centre Uses - SA1: Romsey Town Centre - SA2: Delivering High Quality Development in Town Centres - SA3: Romsey Town Centre Uses